 We also understand that partners, family and friends of men who have been sexually abused or sexually assaulted can face some unique pressures and find it difficult to access support.
 You might find the relationship pages particularly useful.

 The International Men’s Health Week Symposium, Improving Responses to Men Sexually Abused in Childhood: Confronting the Complexity, presented by Living Well and Griffith University.
-Watch the introduction by Justice Peter McClellan, Chair of the Royal Commission.
+Read more and watch the videos of the presentations.

 At Living Well, we are interested in supporting men and their supporters to live fulfilling, active, engaged lives.
 Our focus moves beyond symptom management, towards enhancing overall well-being.
 We see our work as hopeful, life giving work that acknowledges and does not shy away from the pain and horror of sexual abuse, whilst working towards improving lives and relationships.
 This is why we have included a well-being assessment and tips for living well.